Chaython/7-Zip-ZSTD-Portable/README.md

 This works as described, but if you plan to install a file archiver I reccomend:

-NanaZip now: https://github.com/M2Team/NanaZip It's another 7zip fork, with zstandard and native windows 11 context menu integration.
+NanaZip: It's another 7zip fork, with zstandard and native Windows 11 context menu integration. https://github.com/M2Team/NanaZip

-Peazip is a completely diferent FOSS archiver, multiplatofrm, with even more formats supported.
+Peazip: a completely diferent FOSS archiver, multiplatofrm, with even more formats supported.
 But sometimes I have issues, with it not inputing/outputing consistently.
 It's best on Linux. https://github.com/peazip/PeaZip/releases/